Data Augmentation for Deep Learning

 Create a list representing a random (uniform) sampling of the 3D similarity transformation parameter space.
 As the

-SimpleITK rotation parameterization uses the vector portion of a versor we don't have an
+SimpleITK rotation parametrization uses the vector portion of a versor we don't have an

 intuitive way of specifying rotations.
 We therefor use the ZYX Euler angle parametrization and convert to